Introducing the Recipients of the Incyte Ingenuity Awards in Vitiligo!

 The Litty Ligo Vitiligo Community Network was selected to receive an award up to $35,000 to implement its project, Beautiful Both Ways: A Celebration of You.

-This program aims to acknowledge and provide support for commonly reported obstacles by the vitiligo community such as maintaining a healthy body image, managing self-esteem and understanding mental health through an in-person community event.
-This event will host workshops and community building activities specifically curated to address living with visible differences.
-Event attendees will have the option to be photographed professionally and have their stories featured in their "Beautiful Both Ways" anthology book.
+This program acknowledged and provided support for commonly reported obstacles by the vitiligo community such as maintaining a healthy body image, managing self-esteem and understanding mental health through an in-person community event.
+This event hosted workshops and community building activities specifically curated to address living with visible differences.
+Event attendees had the option to be photographed professionally and have their stories featured in their "Beautiful Both Ways" anthology book.

 The 2022 Recipients of the Incyte Ingenuity Awards in Vitiligo